List of Emmerdale characters introduced in 2025: DS Carter

-Detective Sergeant Carter, portrayed by Lisa Diveney, is a police officer who appears on 27 October 2025.
+Detective Sergeant Carter, portrayed by Lisa Diveney, is a police officer who first appeared on 27 October 2025.
 She talks to Kev Townsend (Chris Coghill) about an attack he allegedly made on one of his old friends and then to Ray Walters (Joe Absolom) about drug dealings in the area.
 Daniel Kilkelly from Digital Spy described her character to be a "no-nonsense" police officer.
 Sara Baalla from Leicester Mercury reported that many fans recognised Diveney from previous roles.